microsoft/terminal/doc/contributing.md

 * What device you're running (inc. CPU type, memory, disk, etc.)
 * What build of Windows your device is running

-  👉 Tip: run `ver` in PowerShell/Cmd, e.g.:
+  👉 Tip: run `ver` in PowerShell/Cmd, i.e.:

     ```powershell
     C:\> ver